adrinoca/Proyectos-2/README.md

 2. git clone <- clonar repositorio
 3. git status <- explain the status of the different files.
 4. git add <- add files to the staging area
-5. git commit -m "Comentario obligatorio"<- commit files to local repository
+5. git commit -m "Comentario obligatorio" <- commit files to local repository
-6. git push <- send coimmited changes of master branch to the remote repository.
+6. git push origin main <- send coimmited changes of master branch to the remote repository.